Z323323/Chinese-remainder-theorem/README.md

 $\dots$ <br>
 $x \equiv a_{n}\mod m_{n}$ <br>
 has a unique solution for x modulo M where $M = m_{1}\dots m_{n}$ and $m_{1}\dots m_{n}$ are pairwise coprime. <br>
-This is useful in reverse direction too, i.e. if a congruence works for a modulo which is a multipication of primes, then it will work for those primes individually. <br>
+This is useful in reverse direction too, i.e. if a congruence works for a modulo which is a multipication of coprimes, then it will work for those coprimes individually. <br>
 This whole work is home-made.
 I already posted this on my X account, here I'll try to correct every potential error and inconsistence and provide a complete proof.<br>
+Note also that a lot of things come directly from https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html even though are not copy-pasted but I tried to rielaborate in order to make them more complete and easy to digest.
 </p>

 ## Building the solution